RWLinno/RAST/README.md

 # RAST
-This code is a PyTorch implementation of our paper "RAST: A Retrieval-Augmented Transformer for Time Series Forecasting".
+This code is a PyTorch implementation of our paper "RAST".

 ## Requirements
 We implement the experiments on a Linux Server with CUDA 12.2 equipped with 4x A6000 GPUs.
 For convenience, execute the following command.